hzla/Pokeweb-Live/README.md

 ## Smart Randomizer Functions (experimental)

-Assumes basic programming knowledge, fairy implemented on base rom, and BW2.
+Assumes fairy implemented on base rom, and BW2.
 Navigate to root pokeweb folder in cmd/terminal/powershell.
 Run the following to to start ruby console.
 ```
  irb -r ./routes.rb
 ```
 Then run the following to setup the randomizer with the necessary settings files.
+This only ever needs to be run once.

 ```ruby
 Randomizer.setup